Let’s start with a painfully obvious statement: building great products is hard.

 This is complicated by the necessity to tolerate tension.
 It takes a commitment to stay the course, and patience on behalf of the leadership to avoid thrashing and dramatic pivots.
 The old “how can we deliver more, faster” question causes almost any team to cringe.

 So go out there and tell your boss you think she’s wrong.
 Tell that other team they need to consider outside perspectives.
 Tell them you see rocks ahead.
 Better yet, tell them you see a better way, because great managers love to hear solutions over complaints.
 At the very least, always work with them to find one.
+And most importantly, be open to being wrong yourself.

 Listen to experts and those “closest to the metal,” and discourage dogma at all costs.
 Bring other teams into the conversation and set a precedent for honest and blunt dialogue.
 People rarely see the peril of their own ways through the fog that surrounds the imaginary future — that's why we work in teams.